dcousin3/CohensdpLibrary/README.md

 statistics was actually reported.
 For that reason, I chose to call the true Cohen’s *d* with a distinct subscript *p*, as in *d*<sub>*p*</sub>
-so that (i) we clearly see the difference (the reader is not left guessing what *d* represents); (ii) is is clear that the \_p\_ooled standard deviation and only this statistic was used to standardized the mean difference.
+so that (i) we clearly see the difference (the reader is not left guessing what *d* represents); (ii) is is clear that the pooled standard deviation and only this statistic was used to standardized the mean difference.
 Further, by advocating a unique statistic for standardized mean difference, it allows for comparisons across studies, whether they used within-subject or between-subject design.

 ## Why this package?